Back To Top

 (Image credit: John Lewis)

 Most of what I just said for Habitat, also applies to John Lewis actually – with a couple of additional notes.
-John Lewis also stocks several other brands you can shop from and often partners with them on exclusive designs, as is the case with the aforementioned John Lewis x Swoon Franklin garden sofa.
+John Lewis also stocks several other brands you can shop from, such as the aforementioned Kettler.
 The retailer also caters to various different budgets – from its affordable Anyday range to high-end brand designs, there is something for everyone.

 (Image credit: Next)